The Secret Tool to Unlock Behavior Change

 Leash Reactivity

-For dogs that bark and lunge at other dogs during walks, management might involve walking at quieter times such as early in the morning or late at night when other dog’s are less likely to be out (proud member of the 5am walk club here!)
+For dogs that bark and lunge at other dogs during walks, management might involve walking at quieter times such as early in the morning or late at night when other dogs are less likely to be out (proud member of the 5am walk club here!).
+Or you might choose to drive them out to a quieter neighborhood or park instead.
+Just like how humans manage their social interactions by avoiding certain situations or people, you can manage your dog’s interactions by avoiding certain areas.
+You can read more about how I work with leash reactive dogs here.

 Dog Fights in the Home: